New details about South Carolina attorney and accused killer Alex Murdaugh on ‘Dateline’ - NewsBreak

 JUSTIN BAMBERG: Good lawyers don’t steal their clients’ money, good lawyers don’t betray people’s trust, good lawyers don’t watch you bury your son and then steal your son’s money.

 PAMELA PINCKNEY: He painted a pretty picture in front of my presence.
-But behind my back, it was otherwise
+But behind my back, it was otherwise‘I love George just as much’: Angela Wagner finishes testimony against her son

 CRAIG MELVIN: So everyone’s always known that he’s not who he pretended to be?